frconor-ebook/meditations/_posts/2025-05-19-our-lady-help-of-christians.md

 We\'re told in *The Forge*, Point 807, "I want, Lord, to abandon the care of all my affairs into your generous hands.
 Our Mother, your Mother---will have let you hear those words, now as in Cana: 'They have none!'
 I believe in you.
 I hope in you.
 I love you, Jesus.
 I want nothing for myself; it's for them."

-St. John calls Our Lady "Mother of God" twice (cf. John 2:1-3, 19:25).
+St. John calls Our Lady "Mother of God" twice (*cf*.
+John 2:1-3, 19:25).
 Between the two events---Cana and Calvary---there are several analogies.
 One occurrence is placed at the beginning and the other at the end of Our Lord\'s public life, as though to indicate that all of Our Lord\'s work is accompanied by Mary\'s presence.

 Both episodes highlight Mary\'s concern for men.
 In Cana she intercedes when the timing of her intervention might have seemed inopportune: "My hour has not yet come" (John 2:4).
 On Calvary she offers the redeeming death of her Son.
 She accepts the mission that Jesus confers on her of being the Mother of all believers (John 19:26).

 St. John Paul says, "At Cana in Galilee, there is shown only one concrete aspect of human need, apparently a tiny one and of little importance: 'They have no wine.'
 But it has a symbolic value: this coming to the aid of human needs means, at the same time, bringing those needs within the radius of Christ\'s Messianic mission and salvific power.

 "Thus, there is a mediation.
 Mary places herself between her Son and mankind in the reality of their wants, needs, and sufferings.
-In her position as mother, she puts herself 'in the middle.'
-She acts as Mediatrix, not as an outsider.
-She knows that in this way, she can point out to her Son the needs of mankind, and in fact, she 'has the right' to do so" (John Paul II, *Redemptoris Mater*).
+In her position as mother, she puts herself 'in the middle,' that is to say she acts as Mediatrix, not as an outsider.
+She knows that in this way, she can point out to her Son the needs of mankind, and in fact, she 'has the right' to do so" (John Paul II, *Redemptoris Mater*, Point 21, March 25, 1987).

 "His mother said to the servants, 'Do whatever he tells you.'"
 The servants obeyed readily and efficiently: "they filled six stone jars standing there for the Jewish rites of purification."
 St. John points out that "they filled them to the brim."

-"'Now draw some out,'" Our Lord said to them, "'and take it to the steward of the feast.'"
+"'Now draw some out,'" Our Lord said to them, "'and take it to the steward of the feast'" (John 2:5-8).
 It turns out the wine is better than any other wine that the men have ever drunk.

 Our lives, like the water, are flat and without the ferment of purpose until Jesus came to us.
 He transforms our work, our sorrows, and our joys; even death is different beside Christ.

 Our Lord only wants us to carry out our duties "to the brim"---right up to the top---finishing them off so well so that He can work a miracle.

 If all the people who work in universities, in hospitals, in the home, in finance, in factories were to do their work with human perfection and a Christian spirit, we will get up tomorrow morning to a completely different world.

 Our Lord will turn our efforts and our work, which otherwise would remain supernaturally sterile, into the most exquisite of wines.

-Then the world will be a wedding feast, a more worthy dwelling place for mankind, in which the presence of Jesus and Mary will imprint a special delight.
+Then the world will be a wedding feast, a more worthy dwelling place for mankind in which the presence of Jesus and Mary will imprint a special delight.

 'Fill the jars with water,' Our Lord says to us.
 We shouldn\'t let routine, our impatience, our laziness, cause us to only half-fulfill our daily duties.

 What we have to offer is very little; but Our Lord wants us to place it at His disposal.
-Our Lord could just as well have performed the miracle with empty jars, but He wanted men to cooperate with their own effort, and with all the means they had.
+Our Lord could just as well have performed the miracle with empty jars, but He wanted men to cooperate, with their own effort, and with all the means they had.

-He worked this great miracle at His mother\'s request.
+He worked this great miracle at His Mother\'s request.
 You could also think of the servants when they saw the water turned into wine.
 They, like the Master\'s disciples, whose faith in Jesus was confirmed, are silent witnesses of the miracle.

 Our Lord always gives us more than we ask for.
 He doesn\'t refuse us anything.
 In particular, He gives us what we ask for through His Mother.
 She takes it upon herself to unravel our prayers if they\'re somewhat tangled up, just as mothers do.

 At Cana, an ordinary wine would have been enough, even one inferior to what had already been served, and probably a much smaller quantity would have been sufficient.
-But St. John tells us there were "six stone jars\...each holding twenty or thirty gallons."
+But St. John tells us there were "six stone jars\...each holding twenty or thirty gallons" (John 2:6).

 Our Lord wants to show us how abundant His gift was, just as He would tell us when He performed the miracle of the multiplication of the loaves (John 6:12-13).
 One of the signs of the Messiah\'s coming was to be this very abundance.

 We can turn to Our Lady Help of Christians with great confidence, knowing that "no one who ever turned to her protection or asked for help was ever left unaided."

-But we also have to hear those same words that Our Lady said to the servants: "Do whatever he tells you."
+But we also have to hear those same words that Our Lady said to the servants: "Do whatever he tells you" (John 2:5).

 These were Our Lady\'s last words in the Gospel.
 There could have been no better words, no more profitable advice.

 We could ask Our Lady that we might use well these last days of May, going frequently to her shrines on pilgrimage, or in other moments asking her for things that we need, maybe small little things, maybe big things, maybe great things, great apostolic horizons that God places in front of us.